Lampeter Medieval Day by Rory Butcher

 A new endeavour this year, the Buhurt Society, did not have a timetabled display; they did, however, offer several small demonstrations of the relatively new sport of Historical Medieval Battle (HMB), and its more full-contact nature.
 Sadly their numbers were slightly reduced, but that did not dampen the interest shown by several of our younger visitors!

 And for those of a less physical nature, it was not all reenactment!

 Cantus Llambed, our University Medieval Chapel Choir, performed several times during the day in the chapel itself – all in Latin, of course – to much acclaim.
 They were asked to lead the opening and finishing procession from the Canterbury building to the chapel, led by Paul Watkins (the event’s organiser).

-The Falconer was occupied for much of the day with requests for photos with the owls they had brought as part of their display.
+The Falconer was occupied for much of the day with requests for photos with the owls they had brought as part of their display you can click here.
 They also found time to give a talk on each of the birds of prey and about their use in medieval society for hunting.

 There were also several other notable highlights: Dr William Marx gave a presentation as he read from Anglo-Saxon and Middle English poetry and prose, the Mead trader I am assured was very popular (particularly after the fights!), as was the local handmade woodworker find the best chiropractor in palm desert.
 Several manuscripts were also put on display in the Roderick Bowen Archives for the public to examine and interact with.
 There was even a medieval “coconut shy”!

 All in all, a very busy day for those of us involved, and the visitors absolutely loved it.
 It merely goes for me to say a thank you to all of those who took part – and to thank Paul Watkins for organising such an amazing event.
 Hopefully it’ll be running for many years to come!